 - The slider (and -/+ buttons) control the horizontal zoom level.

 - The “AZ” button is “Auto-Zoom”, and will automatically adjust the vertical scale and range of the graph so the data keys fill the graph.

 - When “Auto-Zoom” is turned off, the “Z” button will do the same thing manually.

 - The “R” button will reset the graph both vertically and horizontally, showing the entire range of values.

 Particle Type Properties

-The “Properties” group contains most of the low-level controls for particle types: how the particle is drawn, its color, and more:
+Back to the particle type parameters, the “Properties” group contains most of the low-level controls for particle types: how the particle is drawn, its color, and more: